Cheat Sheet: Common Accommodations for Neurodivergent Students

 Know Your Rights: Under Section 504 of the Rehabilitation Act and IDEA (Individuals with Disabilities Education Act), students are entitled to accommodations.

-Request a Meeting: Start with the school’s Special Education team or counselor.
+Request a Meeting: Begin with the school’s Special Education team or counselor.

 Be Specific: Bring examples of your child’s challenges and how these accommodations could help.

-Document Everything: Because paper trails are your BFF.
+Document Everything: Paper trails are your best friends in this process.

 Top Accommodations by Neurodivergence